genecyber/cyoa-unicorns/README.md

 # CYA-kittens Page 0 Chapter 1

 Once upon a time a funny story was written for Starwest and YOU were put in charge.

 Will you survive or will you die of dysentery?

+If you choose ABC: [turn to page 23](../page-23/README.md)

+If you choose XYZ: [turn to page 42](../page-42/README.md)